Fleet

 2. Cognitive Load and Driver Distraction

-Persistent glare increases mental fatigue and distraction, reducing situational awareness and reaction time during extended driving periods.
+Persistent glare increases mental strain and fatigue, reducing situational awareness and reaction time over extended driving periods.

-Shadewing removes the need for these behaviours by eliminating the hazard at its source.
+Shadewing removes the need for these behaviours by eliminating the exposure itself.

 4. Cumulative Health Exposure

-Repeated UV exposure to the face, eyes, and neck presents long-term health risks that often go unmanaged due to the absence of a formal control.
+Repeated UV exposure to the face, eyes, and neck presents long-term health risks that are often unmanaged due to the absence of a practical, vehicle-based control.

 5. Latent Incident Risk